Logistics Emplyment Openings

 Trucking is one field where ex-cons can make fairly good money despite a criminal record.
 Depending on the circumstances of the conviction, or your ability to get licensed and go out of state, there may be a lot of options open behind the wheel or supporting vehicles..

 NOTE: Some CDL Truck Driving Schools may tell you that you can get a job with any conviction.
 This is not always the case, and you need to ask around before spending money (or getting a loan) for a CDL if you can't be bonded or insured.
 Trucking companies have to insure their cargo and their drivers, and some convictions are going to disqualify you, so you should find out which convictions would disqualify you from which jobs.
 For example, a career burglar might not get work in a warehouse, and a person with vehicular offenses might not be hired as a driver under any circumstances.
 This doesn't mean that you could not be a forklift driver, mechanic, or even a shipping clerk.
+Nonetheless, there are a lot of different positions in the world, and some of them did not exist just a few years ago.
+Logistics and transportation companies need everything from computer operators to warehouse clerks as well as people who may get their start putting things in boxes and move up the chain of responsibility.

 Trucking Companies Hire Good Workers